mbidkar/opinion-balancer/README.md

 **A local, multi-agent writing system for balanced opinion pieces**

-OpinionBalancer is a KB-free, deterministic system built with LangGraph that automatically drafts and refines balanced opinion pieces using local LLMs via Ollama.
-No external APIs, knowledge bases, or internet connection required.
+OpinionBalancer is a KB-free, deterministic system built with LangGraph that automatically drafts and refines balanced opinion pieces using GPT-2.
+Designed to run locally on PACE-ICE cluster or personal machines with minimal dependencies.

 ## 🎯 What It Does